CEED/libCEED/doc/sphinx/source/libCEEDapi.rst

 - Quadrature point vector, **Q-vector**:

-   - this is similar to **E-vector** where instead of dofs, the vector represents values at qudrature points, grouped by element.
+   - this is similar to **E-vector** where instead of dofs, the vector represents values at quadrature points, grouped by element.

 - In many cases it is useful to distinguish two types of vectors: